Reemkhalid1it/Summer_Training/AI&ROS/⁠Ubuntu-ROS2-Environment-Setup/README.md

-# Task 4 — Installing Ubuntu Linux & Setting Up ROS 2
+# Installing Ubuntu Linux & Setting Up ROS 2

-## About This Task
+## About This

-This task was part of the **Smart Methods** training program.
-The goal was simple on paper: install Ubuntu Linux, set up ROS 2, and get a Python node running through `rclpy`.
+Steps to install Ubuntu Linux, set up ROS 2, and get a Python node running through `rclpy`.
 In practice, it turned into a real lesson in how much small details matter when you're working in a Linux terminal for the first time.

 Below is a walkthrough of how I approached it, the environment I ended up with, and the problems I ran into along the way — documented honestly so it might save someone else the same headache.